 The Team must provide mechanisms to protect the confidentiality of Member-only information and ensure that authorized parties have proper access to this information.
 Documents should clearly indicate whether they require Member-only confidentiality.
 Individuals uncertain of the confidentiality level of a piece of information should contact the Team.

 Advisory Committee representatives may authorize Member-only access to Member representatives and other individuals employed by the Member who are considered appropriate recipients.
 For instance, it is the responsibility of the Advisory Committee representative and other employees and official representatives of the organization to ensure that Member-only news announcements are distributed for internal use only within their organization.
-Information about Member mailing lists is available in the New Member Orientation [INTRO].
+Information about W3C operations including mailing lists is [link available].

-4.1.1.
+4.3.
 Changing Confidentiality Level

 As a benefit of membership, W3C provides some Team-only and Member-only channels for certain types of communication.
 For example, Advisory Committee representatives can send reviews to a Team-only channel.
 However, for W3C processes with a significant public component, such as the technical report development process, it is also important for information that affects decision-making to be publicly available.
 The Team mayneed to communicate Team-only information to a Working Group or the public.
-Similarly, a Working Group whose proceedings are Member-only must make public information pertinent to the technical report development process.
+Similarly, a Working Group whose proceedings are Member-only must make public the information that is pertinent to the technical report development process.

 This document clearly indicates which information must be available to Members or the public, even though that information was initially communicated on Team-only or Member-only channels.
 Only the Team and parties authorized by the Team may change the level of confidentiality of this information.
 When doing so: